-For more helpful time management tips for nurses, head over to our previous article.
-Alternatively, if you are a member of our medical agency as a locum nurse and finding that your shift patterns are making a healthy work-life balance impossible, please do not hesitate to get in touch with your consultant.
+If you are a member of our medical agency as a locum nurse and finding that your shift patterns are making a healthy work-life balance impossible, please do not hesitate to get in touch with your consultant.
 They will be able to discuss your situation and find the best fitting solution to fit your requirements.

 In a role that is focused on caring for others, it can be challenging to reciprocate this when it comes to caring for yourself.
 However, investing time in your own self care will always play a pivotal role in your work-life balance, allowing you to enjoy your time outside of nursing.

 Self care is a term that we hear on a regular basis and has quickly gained a reputation for meaning treating yourself to a shopping trip or a pamper night, for example.
 And while for some this may play a part in their self care, the real definition is merely taking care of our mental, emotional and physical health, which is often easier said than done as a nurse.
 This makes it essential to begin your self care journey by taking a look at what is causing the most significant impact on your mental wellbeing.
 For many in the healthcare industry, this may be constant guilt when something doesn’t go to plan.
 In this instance, developing coping strategies to deal with situations that are out of their control will be the first step.
 Others, on the other hand, may find it almost impossible to say no, meaning that they often miss out on important leisure time, so their mission will be to become better at making decisions that benefit themselves only.
-For more self care activity ideas, head over to our previous article.

 After a busy day on the ward, exercise is likely to be the last thing on your mind, but taking time to focus on your physical wellbeing can massively improve your work-life balance.
 Exercising gives you time to release any built-up stress while giving your mind something to focus on aside from work, allowing you to psychologically detach yourself from the pressures of the day.
 Ideally, exercise is best scheduled for straight after work, whether you head to the gym after your shift, go on a run or complete a home workout.
 Of course, you must listen to your body so if you have just finished a 12 hour night shift, for instance, this may not always be feasible.
 However, if you are able to get into the routine of exercising three times a week at a minimum, then you will most definitely reap the benefits and notice your ability to “switch off” from work improve.